Namur Wallonia, Belgium Travel Guide

 Seek expert advice.

 Namur offers diverse transportation options catering to different preferences and needs.
-Whether you prefer the efficiency of public buses, the convenience of taxis, the freedom of a rental car or bicycle, or a leisurely stroll, the city welcomes exploration.
+Whether you prefer the efficiency of public buses, the convenience of taxis, the freedom of a rental car or by bicycle, or a leisurely stroll, the city welcomes exploration.